sprstays/SNVaultIntegration/README.md

 Set the ServiceNow datasource password field with the Vault secret path, e.g., data/XXXX/SNXXX/PROD/....

-Set the JDBC oracle url with format jdbc:customoracle: or depending on how you configured in the JAVA class.
+Set the JDBC oracle url with custom format jdbc:customoracle: or depending on how you configured in the JAVA class.

+Create a new format choice eg.Prox Driver with value 'com.snresolver.ProxySQLDriver ' in datasource record which can be set at datasource level.

 Ensure the vault agent url is updated in JAVA class or use mid server properties.